Best Microcontroller Projects

 Digital I/O Expansion

 The way to add more functions to a pin limited system is to use serial communication.
+As long as you have at least one pin available all is not lost.

 There are several methods and each has different tradeoffs.
 Here is a list of possible methods, in order of the number of pins needed (excluding ground), but not in any other particular order of importance.